Carrington Hotel, Katoomba: After 1900

 Arthur Lawrence Peacock (1861–1913) was the owner between 1901 and 1911.
 During this time he carried out several alterations mostly relating to redecoration.
 The power station at the back of the Carrington Hotel was built in 1910.
 It provided the first electricity supply not only to the Carrington Hotel but also to Katoomba and other Blue Mountains towns.
 The octagonal brick chimney remains an important Katoomba landmark.

 Between 1904 and 1911 Peacock carried out various alterations and additions, mostly redecoration and including services of lavatories, baths and water closets on each floor.
-In 1908 Edward, Prince of Wales stayed at the Hotel.
+In 1908 Edward, Prince of Wales stayed at the hotel.
 In 1911 Sir James Joynton Smith bought the hotel.
 From this time major alterations were made to the building.
 One of these is the famous art nouveau stained glass façade at the front of the hotel.
+In 1917 Laurel Pardey was playing at the hotel when she was spotted by George Horton.
+Horton employed both Laurel and her sister Edith Emma Pardey and they became well known as their arrangements were published on piano rolls.

-In 1927 he made further major additions which were described in a feature article in a building journal.
+In 1927 Sir James Joynton Smith made further major additions which were described in a feature article in a building journal.
 Many famous people visited the hotel including the Duke and Duchess of York (later King George VI and Elizabeth the Queen Mother).
 A photo of this event in 1927 is shown.

 Sir John Joynton Smith (1858–1943) was born in London in 1858.
 His father was a master brass fitter.
 He worked in his father's shop for some time and tried several other jobs before signing on as a cabin boy on a steamer.
 He worked on ships until 1874 when he settled in New Zealand.
 Here he prospered as an hotelier in Wellington.